AndersDeath/diary2/README.md

 # 24 May 2022 - Tuesday - Saint-Petersburg

 Today I had probably the last english lesson in this season.
 I will go to Turkey in 2 days and I will not have power for this activity.
 I need a shot break.
 I also groomed all my repositories.
 It's nice.
 This note is in the new repo.
 I want to figure out how to improve the diary process.
 The interview with se;fapy was interesting and I am shure not successful.
 Yes.

+# 25 May 2022 - Wednesday - Saint-Peterburg

+Honestly, I feel like I am a slave in DrSmile.
+I cannot change job quick.
+I do not have visa and other documents.
+It's frustrating.